peradnya/balinese-date-java-lib/README.md

 ## Import BalineseDate into Project

 BalineseDate Java Library use [Jitpack](https://jitpack.io/#com.gitlab.peradnya/balinese-date-java-lib) to publish the binary.
-Choose one of thesefollowing method:
+Choose one of these following method:

 ### Direct Download